Reconstructing the unitary part of a noisy quantum channel: Conclusions

 \section{Conclusions}

-We have presented two methods to approximate the unitary part of a non-unitary evolution using a set of $d+1$ pure, resp. two mixed, input states, where $d$ is the dimension of Hilbert space.
-We have shown that reconstruction works well for no or weak decoherence.
+We have presented two methods to approximate the unitary part of a non-unitary evolution using a set of $d+1$ pure, resp. two mixed, input states, where $d$ is the dimension of Hilbert space. \chr{These states were designed to collect all information relevant to certify a quantum channel, i.e. to compare the realized quantum evolution to a desired unitary~\cite{reich2013PRA}.
+The present work has extended this approach to the reconstruction of an $unknown$ unitary, providing explicit formulae that require only knowledge of the output states.} We have shown that reconstruction works well for no or weak decoherence.
 As expected, it struggles for strong decoherence where degeneracies in the image of the dynamical map hamper the meaningful identification of a specific unitary.
 We find that reconstruction using pure input states offers a good compromise between accuracy and resource cost.
 If accuracy is paramount, the Choi reconstruction provides the best results but requires a number of channel uses that quickly becomes unfeasible with increasing system size.
-When comparing to compressed sensing methods~\cite{Gross2010arXiv,Flammia_2012,roth2018PRL}, in the regime of weak decoherence, the minimum number of channel uses is decreased from $M=\mathcal{O}(16^N)$ to $M=\mathcal{O}(8^N)$, where $N$ is the number of qubits, for the pure-state reconstruction.
-Our approach differs from tomographic approaches which rely on a least-squares fit over sets of quantum channel~\cite{roth2018PRL}.
+When comparing to compressed sensing methods~\cite{Gross2010arXiv,Flammia_2012,roth2018PRL}, in the regime of weak decoherence, the minimum number of channel uses is decreased from $M=\mathcal{O}(16^N)$ to $M=\mathcal{O}(8^N)$, where $N$ is the number of qubits, for the pure-state reconstruction. \chr{Moreover, comparing to compressed sensing methods exploiting the low rank of the quantum channel under weak noise~\cite{Kliesch2019quantum,Shabani2011PRL,Surawy2022quantum,torlai2020arxiv}, we find the resource scaling of our protocols to be competitive for both small and large $N$.} Our approach differs from \chr{these} tomographic approaches which rely on a least-squares fit over sets of quantum channel~\cite{roth2018PRL}.
 Although this precludes to obtain analytical bounds using techniques from, e.g., compressed sensing, the lack of a numerical optimization removes a point of failure and reduces computational effort.